DanielMunozParedes/LINUX-ADMIN/PROJECT 1 - SENTINEL/scripts/README.md

 # Sentinel - Linux Security & Monitoring Automation Script

 ## Overview
 Sentinel is a **Bash automation script** designed to enhance **server security** by configuring **firewall rules, Fail2Ban, Loki, and Grafana**, while also providing optional **Discord notifications**.
-This is subject to change and is a unstable version so be aware when cloning this repo.
+This is subject to change and is aN unstable version so be aware when cloning this repo.

 ## Features
 - **Automated Security Hardening**: Updates system, installs security tools (Fail2Ban, UFW).